Your health and safety are our top priority.

 Exceptions may be made in certain circumstances:

-- Visitors to the Neonatal Intensive Care Unit (NICU) are limited to the mother and one (1) support person.
+- Visitors to the Neonatal Intensive Care Unit (NICU) include both parents or one (1) support person.

-- Pediatric patient visitors will be limited to one (1) parent/guardian.
+Pediatric patients will be limited to one (1) parent/guardian.

 - Other extenuating circumstances (such as hospice and end-of-life care) will also be considered based on the best interest and needs of the individual patient.
 All exceptions must be approved by the care team.